 Head-to-head coverage means the radius of each spray head equals the distance to its nearest neighbour.
 If a nozzle is rated for a 3 m radius, heads are placed 3 m apart in every direction.
 The outer edge of each arc reaches exactly to the body of the next head.

-This sounds like wasteful overlap, but it corrects for a real physical effect: nozzle patterns lose significant water volume at their outer edge due to natural precipitation falloff and wind drift.
-Without head-to-head coverage, the mid-span gaps between heads receive roughly 30–40% less water than the areas close to a head — producing the distinctive striped dry pattern that most homeowners incorrectly blame on a faulty valve or a wrong controller setting.
+This sounds like wasteful overlap, but it corrects for a real physical effect.
+Nozzle patterns lose a lot of water volume at their outer edge, thanks to natural precipitation falloff and wind drift.
+Without head-to-head coverage, the mid-span gaps get roughly 30–40% less water than the areas near a head.
+That's the distinctive striped dry pattern — the one most homeowners wrongly blame on a faulty valve or a bad controller setting.

-The rule also explains why you cannot simply buy a nozzle rated for the longest possible radius and space heads further apart to save on head count.
-The rated radius is a maximum, achieved only at the specified operating pressure.
-At 5 PSI below specification, radius can shrink by 15–20%, turning a well-designed layout into an under-covered one overnight.
+The rule also kills a tempting shortcut.
+You can't just buy a nozzle rated for the longest radius, space the heads further apart, and save on head count.
+The rated radius is a maximum, hit only at the specified operating pressure.
+Drop 5 PSI below spec and the radius can shrink 15–20%, turning a good layout into an under-covered one.
+Rain Bird MPR nozzles, for example, have an operating range of 15 to 30 psi and spacing from 3 to 15 feet (0.9 to 4.6 m) 9.
+Below that range, the real radius falls short of the label claim.

-Selecting the right spray head comes down to working through coverage area, landscape type, water pressure, and mounting preference in the correct sequence — exactly what the decision tool at the top of this page is built to do.
-Once you have identified the right head and nozzle combination, installation is straightforward.
-The real investment is in planning: measure your zones carefully, verify your operating pressure at the valve, and lay out head positions to confirm head-to-head coverage before you break ground.
-Get those fundamentals right, and the hardware selection almost takes care of itself.
+Selecting the right spray head means working through four things in order: coverage area, landscape type, water pressure, and mounting style.
+That's exactly what the decision tool at the top of this page does for you.
+Once you've settled on the head and nozzle, installation is straightforward.
+The real work is in the planning.
+Measure your zones carefully, check operating pressure at the valve, and lay out head positions for head-to-head coverage before you break ground.
+Get those fundamentals right, and the hardware almost picks itself.